-At first, the mats used under trees were not for decorative purposes, and they were simply a piece of fabric that was placed beneath the tree which was washed and recycled when the holidays were over.
-At around 1879, Christmas tree stands began to be used on most trees and thus led the standard mat to evolve into the tree skirt.
+At first, the mats used under trees were not for decorative purposes, and they were simply a piece of fabric that was placed beneath, washed and recycled when the holidays were over.
+At around 1879, Christmas tree stands became popular and led the standard mat to evolve into the tree skirt.
 In addition to being able to collect wax and materials that fall off, the skirt also helped to hide the unattractive tree stand.

-During this time, Christmas tree skirts started becoming more decorative and ornate as families embroidered or quilted their tree skirts to match the decor in their homes.
-Eventually, the Christmas tree skirts also began to be used for placing additional decorations such as a Xmas village or a vintage manger scene.
+During this time, Christmas tree skirts started becoming more decorative and ornate as families embroidered or quilted their them to match the decor in their homes.
+Eventually, they also began to be used for placing additional decorations such as an Xmas village or a vintage manger scene.

 If you like sewing, here’s how to make a skirt for this Xmas.